SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 With regard to CloudFoundry, you should have a good understanding of CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).

-In order to use the Discovery client you need to do the following:
+In order to use the Security provider you need to do the following:
 ```
 1. Create and bind an instance of a CloudFoundry OAuth2 service to your application.
 2. Confiure any additional settings the Security provider will need.
 (Optional)